2019 Faculty Symposium: A Teaching and Learning Celebration

 Calling all WICKED Educators!
 (Yes!
 That’s you if you teach at Weber State because Weber Instructors Care, Know, Engage and Develop)!

-Keep CALM and Teach on!
-Present your teaching ideas and research studies at the Annual Faculty Symposium on March 20, 2018 in the Shepherd Union Building.
+Present your teaching ideas and SOTL research at the Annual Faculty Symposium: A Teaching and Learning Celebration (TLC) on Tuesday, April 2 from 12:30 – 4:30.
 We invite all faculty to participate in this event.
 Share your ideas about teaching and learning.
 Discuss current issues in education.
-Disseminate your research – in progress or completed.
-Collaborate with your colleagues and organize a panel discussion.
-The conference is open to all WSU faculty (full-time and adjunct faculty) who are willing to share their classroom practices, research, and ideas that elevate the teaching and learning experiences at WSU.
+Disseminate your SOTL research – in progress or completed.
+Collaborate with your colleagues and organize a panel discussion about a salient teaching topic.

 Purpose and Objectives of the Symposium